Dedimoe/oracle-plsql-insert-all/README.md

 ```
 ### Parameters or Arguments

-- mytable: The table to insert the records into.
+- *mytable*: The table to insert the records into.
-- column1, column2, column_n: The columns in the table to insert values.
+- *column1, column2, column_n*: The columns in the table to insert values.
-- expr1, expr2, ... expr_n: The values to assign to the columns in the table.
+- *expr1, expr2, ... expr_n*: The values to assign to the columns in the table.

 Example - Insert into One Table